hanjinliu/cylindra/docs/simulate.md

 !!! note
     Before this step, you can run any operations on the molecules, such as [filtration](molecules/filter_molecules.md) and [split/combine](molecules/split_and_combine.md).

-One the molecules are ready, you have to assign a template image to each molecules layer for simulation.
+Once the molecules are ready, you have to assign a template image to each molecules layer for simulation.
 In this method, you can select image files and assign them to one of the molecules layers in the viewer.
 The image don't have to be scaled; it will automatically be rescaled to the pixel scale of the tomogram.

 ## Simulate Tomograms from Molecules